Financing The Doctor of Physical Therapy Program

 Billing and Payment Process

-For the 2019 term, students will receive a bill from the Bursar’s Office in early December that will be due in January 2019.
+Students will receive a bill from the Bursar’s Office in early December that will be due in the January of their start term.
 A second bill will be sent in May that will be due in June.

 How to Apply for Student Loans

-- Complete and submit to the Office of Financial Planning the 2018-19 Elon Financial Aid Application (PDF available in February 2018).
+- Complete the Elon Financial Aid Application and submit to the Office of Financial Aid.